Positive writing always helps you communicate better with your readers.

 It’s been a long time since I had a pizza.

 Don’t forget to proofread before you publish anything.

 You can edit almost any sentence with a negative verb to create a more positive tone.

-All it takes is a change to the positive verb form or a change of verb such as replacing forget with remember.
+You can change to the positive verb form or a change of verb, such as replacing forget with remember.

 But in some instances, you can only reduce the negativity.

 Jim doesn’t listen to a word I say.

 Jim seldom listens to a word I say.